 If you are sure none of your ingredients have gone off and you still want to be able to drink your smoothie you can try adding some extra dried fruit, some other liquid sweetener such as agave nectar or maple syrup.
 You can add some lemon juice to balance out the flavour and just double the rest of the ingredients but not add any more greens.
 Some greens such as herbs or rocket/arugula have such a strong taste that it can’t be hidden.
 You could try turning it into a savoury soup, but sometimes it’s better just to call it a day and get rid of it, or grin and drink it anyway.

 Either add more sweet fruit such as banana or mango, or dried fruit such as dates, raisins or a liquid sweetener like agave nectar.

 I want my Green Thickie to be even more filling

-That’s easy, simply add enough oats to suit your appetite and diet.
-The great thing about oats is you can add as many as you like and they are such a neutral taste that they don’t alter the taste of the recipe too much.
+That’s easy, simply add enough fillers to suit your appetite and diet.
+The great thing about fillers is you can add as many as you like and they are such a neutral taste that they don’t alter the taste of the recipe too much.

 How do I store the Green Thickies and how long will they last?

 You can store the smoothies either in the fridge in a covered glass/jug or a bottle or mason jar.
 They will keep for up to 3 days.
 They are best eaten straight away or the next day and the taste continues to decline the longer you keep them.

 You can freeze your green thickies too and defrost them in the fridge before use.
 They should last up to 3 months in the freezer and there is less loss to nutrients than storing them in the fridge.
 I saw a great idea for freezing green thickies in silicon cupcake cases, then when you want to drink them, blending the frozen smoothie cupcakes with some coconut water to make a lovely cold green thickie slushie.

 What type of oats can I use?